 To determine what they held and how they were made, the team first analyzed the plant material inside 30 of the quids, and compared it with wild plant specimens cataloged in the University of Arizona Herbarium.

 Based on the anatomy of stems, leaves, seeds and other parts, the plants found in 27 of the 30 matched the genus of wild tobacco plants known as Nicotiana.
+[See how nicotine was used as a hallucinogen in the Southwest: “Hallucinogenic Plants May Be Key to Decoding Ancient Southwestern Paintings, Expert Says“]

 To further refine the results, Dr. Terry Murphy of the University of California at Davis then conducted DNA tests on a selection of the quids.